waldrain/waldrain.github.io/moniwonig.md

 ### done 2018-11-06

-- fix heater boiler vaillant Geyser MAG ES 9/2 Z -- too old, buy and install a new one
+- fix heater boiler vaillant Geyser MAG ES 9/2 Z &ndash; too old, buy and install a new one
 - cemented chimney pipe
 - rented drill for gas escape ventilation hole
 - photos of house outside for catastro